THE STUDENT PRINCE

 Well, once again, I got waylaid.
 I wanted ask you if the Catholic School that you attended was for boys only?
 I think my buddy Bucky might have gone there.
 Did it extend right through high school?

 His Catholicism was always a bizarre mystery to me.
 It was a mystery to him, too, I believe.
-All we knew was he had permission to do whatever he wanted to do, be as naughty as he wanted to be, sit out on his driveway and fry ants alive with a magnifying glass, all day, and then on Friday at "Confession", he’d be forgiven, ready to start a week of wickedness, anew, assured he would not fry in Hell, like an ant on the driveway.
+All we knew was he had permission to do whatever he wanted to do, be as naughty as he wanted to be, sit out on his driveway and fry ants alive with a magnifying glass, all day, and then on Friday, he’d be forgiven, ready to start a week of wickedness, anew, assured he would not fry in Hell, like an ant on the driveway.

 I believe that Bucky went to University of Detroit Jesuit.
 I was only there once.
 But I’ll never forget it.
 It was one of the most surreal experiences of my very ordinary life.
 I attended a gala performance of Sigmund Romberg’s “The Student Prince”, starring, none other, than Bucky, Himself!
 Bucky WAS the Student Prince.